Read This First

 - Syllogistic Formulations: Therefore, all individuals who engage in increased mythical thinking are more likely to perceive hidden agendas in real-world events.

 - Symbolic Logic Representation: Let represent “Individual engages in increased mythical thinking.”
-This is not just a label to file away; it changes how Conspiracies & Misunderstanding Human Nature should be judged inside whether a mind is becoming more answerable to reality or merely more fluent in defending itself.
+What matters here is whether the claim makes a mind more answerable to reality or merely more skillful at defending itself.

 - Formulating the Premises and Conclusions: “For all individuals, if engages in increased mythical thinking, then attributes events to unseen forces.”